bw0rth/pync/README.md

    and determines the port number the target server is listening on.</br>
    Any other keyword arguments will be passed to the NetcatTCPConnection class.

-   The return value is a NetcatTCPConnection object.</br>
+   Once the connection has been made, the return value will be a NetcatTCPConnection object.</br>
-   After connecting, use the NetcatTCPConnection.run() method to run netcat.

    > :warning: NOTE</br>
    > A NetcatConnection object does not close itself after use.</br>